 The Upper School Music curriculum includes Instrumental Ensembles and Choir, which focus on a broad spectrum of music ranging from classical to pop to world music and more.
-These groups work daily to prepare three performances a year and are given equal class time to all other academic pursuits.
+These groups work to prepare three performances a year while also engaging in creative work and musical exploration.
 Students build skills and hone effective habits on a daily basis.
-Performances are exciting celebrations of real achievement, but heavy emphasis is put on student engagement with the long-term process of working productively as individuals and as a group in rehearsal.
+Performances are exciting celebrations of real achievement, but heavy emphasis is put on student engagement with the long-term process of working productively as individuals and as a group in reaching for musical goals.

 Additional electives such as Music Theory or Music History courses are available through yearly curriculum or Independent Studies.

 The student body produces several Open Mic Nights during the year which highlight an incredible depth of independent student creativity, musical and otherwise.
 There are music club opportunities in Upper School as well, which can be fulfilling outlets for students who cannot or do not wish to participate in one of the Ensembles.